pagkly/Zed/Investopedia3/What Is a Fallen Angel in Finance.md

 The primary reason for a downgrade is a decline in revenues, which jeopardizes the ability of the issuers to pay the interest due on their bonds.
 If the declining revenues are combined with increasing levels of debt, the potential for a downgrade increases dramatically.

-Fallen angel securities are often attractive to [contrarian](https://www.investopedia.com/terms/c/contrarian.asp) investors seeking to capitalize on the potential for a company to recover from a temporary setback.
-Under these circumstances, the downgrade process usually starts with the company's debt being placed on a negative [credit watch](https://www.investopedia.com/terms/c/credit_watch.asp).
-That alone forces many [portfolio managers](https://www.investopedia.com/terms/p/portfoliomanager.asp) to sell their positions, as their governing rules may forbid holding them.
+Fallen angel securities are often attractive to [[contrarian]](https://www.investopedia.com/terms/c/contrarian.asp) investors seeking to capitalize on the potential for a company to recover from a temporary setback.
+Under these circumstances, the downgrade process usually starts with the company's debt being placed on a negative [[credit watch]](https://www.investopedia.com/terms/c/credit_watch.asp).
+That alone forces many [[portfolio managers]](https://www.investopedia.com/terms/p/portfoliomanager.asp) to sell their positions, as their governing rules may forbid holding them.

 ### Junk Status Drives Selling